LEARNAcademy/syllabus/rails/rails-api.md

 Notice that we get the newly created guitar in the body of our response as well as a 200 response code.

+Our third route is done.
+This completes the `CR` in CRUD.

 ### Destroy
 The destroy action is the conventional Rails action for removing content from the database.